EyasuTeshome/shifttracker/interview-prep/write-and-submit-a-customized-cover-letter.md

-# Write and submit a customized cover letter.
+# Write and submit a customized cover letter

 ## Learning objectives